Types of Financial Aid

 Federal Supplemental Educational Opportunity Grants are federally funded grants awarded on a limited basis to students with exceptional financial need.
 Students selected for these grants must not have earned a Bachelor's degree.
 Additionally, recipients must be eligible to receive a Federal Pell Grant.
 SEOG does not have to be repaid.

 Application requires submission of the FAFSA.
-FAFSA results received by the USCB Office of Financial Aid/VA by April 16th will receive priority consideration.
+FAFSA results received by the USCB Office of Financial Aid/VA by March 2, 2015 for the 2015-2015 academic year will receive priority consideration.
 Follow-up documents, if required, should be submitted to the Office of Financial Aid/VA promptly to ensure consideration for these funds.
 Funding is limited and awards are made on a first-come, first-served basis.

 Click here to visit the Department of Education's page on FSEOG